seethersan/data_capture/README.md

 Before using greater, less and between methods is needed to execute **build_stats**

+This class only accepts numbers from 0 to 1000.

 ## Install the project
 First create a virtualenv
 ```